SamarthHChinivar/SamarthHChinivar/README.md

 # **[Samarth's Website](https://samarth-portfolio-website.000webhostapp.com) :globe_with_meridians:**

 ## **Hi There 👋:hugs:**
 I'm Samarth from Bengaluru, India.
-My Current Ambition is To Solve Problems that help to explore this beautiful industry.
-You can Contact me here: https://samarth-portfolio-website.000webhostapp.com.
+My current ambition is to solve problems that help to explore this evolving technologies.
+You can contact me here: https://samarth-portfolio-website.000webhostapp.com.

 #### **Connect with Me:**